MThicklin/mthicklin.github.io/_posts/2020-10-30-rejection-sensitivity-dysphoria.md

 <!-- wp:heading -->
 <h2>TL; DR</h2>
 <!-- /wp:heading -->
 <p>If you catch yourself in a negative looping thought pattern, Remember:<br>THIS IS NOT YOUR NEW NORMAL.
-YOU CAN &amp; WILL GET THROUGH THIS.</p>
+YOU CAN and WILL GET THROUGH THIS.</p>

 <p>If you can name it, you can tame it.
 Seek out a trusted professional if you feel nothing else is helping.</p>